Nifflas

-Nicklas Nygren (born 6 January 1983), better known by the handle Nifflas, is an independent Swedish video game developer.
-He is known for his freeware Knytt series and along with another freeware game, Within a Deep Forest.
-He has lived in Umeå, Sweden and Copenhagen, Denmark.
+Nicklas Nygren (born 6 January 1983), better known as Nifflas, is an independent Swedish video game developer.
+He is known for his freeware Knytt game series along with another freeware game, Within a Deep Forest.
+He has lived in Umeå, Sweden, and Copenhagen, Denmark.

-Games
+Ludography

-Within A Deep Forest (2006)
+Within a Deep Forest (2006)

-Within A Deep Forest is a freeware game, taking place in the year 2500, after a devastating war has left the Earth a desolate wasteland.
+Within a Deep Forest is a freeware game, taking place in the year 2500, after a devastating war has left the Earth a desolate wasteland.
 One of the survivors, the infamous and notorious Dr. Cliché, creates a time machine that enables him to travel many hundreds of years back in time in order to complete his most dastardly deed, the building of an underwater laboratory in which he has placed the most powerful bomb the world has yet known.
 As the game starts, the bomb has been activated, and the world lies in grave danger.

 The bomb is in fact Dr. Cliché's second attempt as "his first attempt failed and instead lead to the creation of a ball, although, no ordinary ball."
 The player controls this ball throughout the game.
-It can be transformed into different materials which result in different abilities which advance gameplay.
+It can be transformed into different materials, giving different abilities that advance gameplay.

 Bigdownload.com highlighted Nygren's minimalist sound and graphics in Within A Deep Forest, and praised its sense of frustration and emotion.

 Knytt series

 Knytt

 The name Knytt [ˈknʏtː], which roughly translates as "tiny creature" from Swedish, comes from a character in the book Vem ska trösta Knyttet? by renowned Finnish-Swedish children's author Tove Jansson.

 A peculiar creature living on a unique planet, the Knytt is abducted by an alien in a spaceship for no apparent reason and taken into outer space.
 While the alien is traveling through space, the spaceship is hit by a meteoroid and crashes onto another planet.
-Thankfully, the Knytt and the alien who has abducted it survive, but the spaceship is so heavily damaged that they are trapped on this new world.
+The Knytt and the alien who has abducted it survive, but the spaceship is so heavily damaged that they are trapped on this new world.
 It is up to the Knytt to venture courageously through the various types of terrain and caves on this planet to retrieve the pieces of spaceship so that it can return to its home.